prashantabhishek9/terraform-zero-to-hero/README.md

 #### Installing Terraform on MacOS, Linux and Windows

 Get your hands dirty by installing Terraform on both MacOS, Linux and Windows.
-We'll guide you through the process with clear instructions and commands.
+We'll guide you through the process with clear instructions and commands..

 #### Setting up Terraform for AWS